xingcheg/UQ-MedSeg/README.md

 --

 ## Pretrained model
-A [pretrained model](https://github.com/xingcheg/UQ-MedSeg/checkpoints/checkpoint_epoch20.pth) is available for the ISIC dataset.
+A pretrained model(./checkpoints/checkpoint_epoch20.pth) is available for the ISIC dataset.

 ## Results